Steel industry in China: 21st century

 In 2011 China was the largest producer of steel in the world producing 45% of the world's steel, 683 million tons, an increase of 9% from 2010.
 6 of 10 of largest steel producers in the world are in China.
 Profits are low despite continued high demand due to high debt and overproduction of high end products produced with the equipment financed by the high debt.
 The central government is aware of this problem but there is no easy way to resolve it as local governments strongly support local steel production.
 Meanwhile, each firm aggressively increases production.
-Iron ore production kept pace with steel production in the early 1990s but was soon outpaced by imported iron ore and other metals in the early 2000s.
-Steel production, an estimated 140 million tons in 2000 increased to 419 million tons in 2006.
-Much of the country's steel output comes from a large number of small-scale producing centers, one of the largest being Anshan in Liaoning.

 China was the top exporter of steel in the world in 2008.
 Export volumes in 2008 were 59.23 million tons, a 5.5% fall over the previous year.
 The decline ended China's decade-old steel export growth.
 As of 2012 steel exports faced widespread anti-dumping taxes and had not returned to pre-2008 levels.
 Domestic demand remained strong, particularly in the developing west where steel production in Xinjiang was expanding.

 On 26 April 2012 a warning was issued by China's bank regulator to use caution with respect to lending money to steel companies who, as profits from the manufacture and sale of steel have fallen, have sometimes used borrowed money for speculative purposes.
 According to the China Iron and Steel Association the Chinese steel industry lost 1 billion Rmb in the first quarter of 2012, its first loss since 2000.

 As of 2015 the global steel market was weak with both Ukraine and Russia attempting to export large amounts of steel.
 Weak domestic demand in 2014 resulted in record exports of 100 million metric tons of steel by the Chinese steel industry.

+In 2015, China produced 49.6% of the world's steel.

 Efforts by the Chinese Ministry of Environmental Protection under the Action Plan for the Prevention and Control of Air Pollution has resulted in pressure on steel mills in Linyi and Chengde to employ environmental protection measures on pain of being closed down.